What does a Sales Professional do?

 - Bachelor’s degree in Business, Marketing, or a related field.

-- Proven sales experience, preferably in the same industry.
+- Proven sales experience, preferably in a similar industry.

 - Ability to work independently and as part of a team.